TikTok Users Really Don't Like The New Text-To-Speech Voice

 Standing first realized TikTok was using her voice around the same time the feature launched late last year.
 She told Insider that her friends and family started sending her TikToks that used the text-to-speech effect, prompting her to join the app and confirm that, yes, her voice was the Siri-esque sound they were hearing.
 She claimed in the suit that users had made her voice read sentences, phrases, and words that she would never say in real life, including “foul and offensive language.”

 Now, she worries her notoriety as the unofficial, resident voice of TikTok could negatively impact her work as a voice actor.
-“When I realized you could get me to say anything you want... that's when I kind of got upset,” Standing told BBC News.
-“Clients may stop hiring me because they recognize that voice.”
+“When I realised you could get me to say anything you want... that's when I kind of got upset,” Standing told BBC News.
+“Clients may stop hiring me because they recognise that voice.”

 TikTok hasn’t publicly responded to the lawsuit, quietly rolling out the new version of the effect on Monday.
 (Refinery29 has reached out to TikTok for comment.)
 Some users who haven’t yet updated their phone still have access to Standing’s voice.
 “My biggest flex is that I still have this monotone, soulless voice,” wrote @notyourbubbe.
 “I’m afraid to update the app.”